ayuina/find-azure-service-tag/README.md

 ## Step 2 : Check an IP Address

 Run with `ip` parameter, which you want to check.
+This operation doesn't need authorization , but `servicetags.json` file.

 ```bash
 $ dotnet run --ip 20.38.116.38